What is Dissociative Amnesia?web_admin

 The symptoms of dissociative amnesia include:

-- Generalized — Memory loss affects major areas of a person’s life and/or identity, such as being unable to recognize their job, friends, family, and more.
+- Generalized — Memory loss affects significant areas of a person’s life and identity, such as the inability to recognize their job, friends, family, and more.

-- Fugue — A person adopts a new identity as they are unable to recognize any person from their past life, family, colleagues, and friends, and cannot explain who they are.
+- Fugue — A person adopts a new identity as they cannot recognize anyone from their past life, family, colleagues, and friends, and cannot explain who they are.

 Dissociative Amnesia Treatment

-The primary objective of dissociative amnesia treatment is to alleviate the symptoms and control any behavioral problem.
-The aim of the treatment is to help people express and process their painful memories, develop new life and coping skills, improve relationships, and restore functioning.
+Dissociative amnesia treatment primarily aims to alleviate the symptoms and control any behavioral problem.
+The therapy aims to help people express and process their painful memories, develop new life and coping skills, improve relationships, and restore functioning.
 The following are some treatments for dissociative amnesia:

 - Cognitive therapy